 Memorable Manitobans: Herbert William Wadge (1872-1954)

 Born in Durham County, Ontario on 8 July 1872, son of William Wadge (1830-?) and Sophia N. Mitchell (1848-?), and brother of John P. Wadge, he came to Manitoba with his parents in 1883, living at Manitou for three years where his father was in the employ of the Massey-Harris Company, later moving to Winnipeg.
-He was educated at the Winnipeg Collegiate, Winnipeg Normal School, and the University of Manitoba, graduating with degrees in Arts (1897) and Medicine (1902).
-He practiced at Arcola, Saskatchewan until 1905 when he returned to Winnipeg and continued his medical practice.
+He was educated at the Winnipeg Collegiate, Winnipeg Normal School, and the University of Manitoba, graduating with a degree in Arts (1897).
+After teaching for a time at Sturgeon Creek School (1897), he attended the Manitoba Medical College, graduating in 1902.
+He practiced at Arcola, Saskatchewan until 1905 when he returned to Winnipeg.

 In January 1916, he joined the Canadian Expeditionary Force (CAMC) and served with the 10th Field Ambulance in France from April 1916.
 He saw service at Zillebecke, Somme, Vimy Ridge, Arras, Passchendaele, Second Battle of Arras, Cambrai, and Mons.
 He was promoted to Major in April 1917, received the Military Cross in 1916; Bar to Cross, 1918.
 He returned to Canada on 24 December 1918 and was put in charge of the Medical Department of the Manitoba Military Hospital until his demobilization on 30 September 1922.
 He was also the Commanding Officer of the Canadian Ambulance Motor Convoy, Military District No. 10.